By Jared Ernest Physical Therapist

 • Fit the height of the computer screen.
 Sit comfortably in the newly adjusted office chair.
 Close both eyes and relax.
 Then, slowly reopen them.
 Wherever your eyes initially focus when they open is the place to put the center of the computer screen.
-The screen can be raised using books or a stand if needed
+You can raise the screen by using books or a stand if needed.

 Remember the body is designed for movement, so get up and move!
 Take advantage of the walk to the water cooler and stretch!

 All of us deserve a good night’s sleep.
 Sleeping rejuvenates our soul and recharges our body after going through our day to day activities.
 However, people with back pain struggle and find it hard to get comfortable during sleep.
 I am going to talk about different sleeping positions that are good for the back and as well as those sleeping positions that we need to avoid.
 First and foremost, I will be discussing sleeping positions that no person with back problems should be in: sleeping on your stomach.
 You should try to not sleep on your stomach as it creates too much strain on the low back.

 When a person assumes an upright position (such as in standing and sitting), the lumbar spine normally curves slightly, creating a slight concavity at the small of our back, which we call lumbar lordosis.
 When one sleeps on his/her stomach, this normal slight lumbar lordosis increases, thereby, increasing the compressive force on the joints of the lumbar spine.
 This can potentially cause back pain, or can aggravate an already unhealthy back resulting to increased pain.
 Sleeping on your stomach also cause the head to turn on either side, thereby unduly twisting the neck in an uncomfortable and awkward position.

 Now let us talk about the ideal sleeping positions that are less stressful to your back.
-The first position would be sleeping on your side with knees slightly bent together and a soft pillow in between the legs.
+The first position is sleeping on your side with knees slightly bent together and a soft pillow in between the legs.
 This allows your back to rest in a natural position.